Get Started

 Features

-- ✓ Simple deployment, purely static linking based on musl libc, no additional dependencies, good cross-platform characteristics
+- ✓ Simple deployment, efficient compilation, static linking based on musl libc with excellent cross-platform characteristics

-- ✓ Comprehensive type system with support for generics, union types, interfaces, null-value safety, etc.
+- ✓ Complete type system supporting generics, union types, interface, nullable(?), errable(!)

-- ✓ Same high-performance GC implementation as go, with very short STW (Stop The World)
+- ✓ High-performance GC implementation with very short STW (Stop The World)

-- ✓ High-performance memory allocator implementation like go, similar to google/tcmalloc
+- ✓ High-performance memory allocator implementation, referencing tcmalloc

-- ✓ High-performance runtime and compiler based on a pure C implementation
+- ✓ High-performance IO based on libuv implementation

-- ✓ Built-in implementations of common data structures and standard libraries
+- ✓ Built-in data structures vec/map/set/tup and common standard library implementations

-- ✓ Follow the system ABI, built-in libc, you can directly call the C language standard library functions to accelerate code development
+- ✓ Function calls follow system ABI, built-in libc, convenient for calling C standard library functions

-- ○ Cross-platform compilation support for wasm and risc64 platforms
+- ○ Compilation target support for golang, wasm

 Project Overview